huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 ![Gender](./assets/PatientList03.png)

 ### DOB / Surgery date
 There are two date range filters that allow you to search for patients; by date of birth or by the date of their surgery.
 Just open the calendar and select a start date and an end date for your search window.

+![Calendar](./assets/PatientList04.png)

  The calendar also lets you select dates quickly by giving you some default options: **Today, 7 days, 30 days, this month, this year**.

-![Calendar](./assets/PatientList04.png)

-### Status
+### Labels
-By default, all statuses are selected on the initial patient view, but you can narrow it down by removing specific statuses from the list.
-Statuses are set manually by members of the care team and include: **Continue monitoring, Flagged, Needs admission, Inpatient, Recovered, Deceased**.
+The labels feature can be toggled on or off on the deployment configuration and can be use to create specific filtering criteria for your patients.
+By default, all labels will be selected on the initial patient view.
+Just click on a label to deselect it and remove it from the list.
+Labels are set manually by members of the care team and will depend on the needs of the deployment.

 ![Status](./assets/PatientList05.png)

 You can also use the search box to look for specific patients by entering a name or patient ID.
 Once you have set your filters, click **Search**.

 ![Search](./assets/PatientList06.png)

-The list is now filtered to your specifications and you can see the filters you have set at the top of the Patient List.
+The list is now filtered to your specifications.
+You can see the filters you have set at the top of the patient list.

 ![Filters bar](./assets/PatientList07.png)

-You can now manage your filters from the top of the Patient List.
+You can now manage your filters without having to reopen the filters window.
 Just click the filter dropdown to change your selection.

 ![Gender dropdown](./assets/PatientList08.png)

-- The **Gender** and **Status** dropdowns allow you to select or remove options.
+- The **Gender** and **Labels** dropdowns allow you to select or remove options.
 You’ll see a check mark next to selected options.
 Just click an option again to remove it.
 - The **Patient type** dropdown lets you select an alternative option.
 - The **Dates** calendar lets you select alternative dates.